Raikhen/cosc59/README.md

-# cosc59
+# COSC 59
-Repo for COSC 59.
+This is the repo.